mvolkmann/blog/src/swift/Fastlane.md

    1. Select the "Build Settings" tab.
    1. Scroll down to the "Versioning" section.
    1. Verify that "Versioning System" is set to "Apple Generic" (default).

+1. Verify that the scheme to be used is "shared".

+   1. Open the project in Xcode.
+   1. Select the main scheme from the dropdown to the left of the device dropdown at the top.
+   1. Click the scheme dropdown again.
+   1. Select "Edit Scheme...".
+   1. In the dialog that appears, verify that "Shared" checkbox at the bottom is checked.

 1. From the project root directory, enter `fastlane gym init` to create the file `fastlane/Gymfile`.